 2. Use your guides- Keep all underwriting guides in a separate folder and learn how to *find* the answers rather than memorize them.
 Term, Final Expense and Applications.
 Also, here's an awesome Cheat Sheet to help you get familiar with all the products.

 3. Run risk assessments- call an underwriter, they're a wealth of knowledge; Foresters by phone, other carriers by email.

 4. Be skeptical and assume they’re hiding something (everyone thinks they’re healthier than they are).

 5. Link up each medication with a condition, complete the entire form, and text a photo to your manager before calling them from the home.

 Key phrases to use when possible in an application:

 - Not hospitalized

 Each carrier has their own quoting calculator.
 Make sure you're familiar with it before using it for the first time in front of a prospect.
-Many of them are simply hosted on a page of their website.
-Mutual of Omaha, CFG, Great Western and NLG are examples of carriers who have developed a specific App you'll need to download from the app store.
+Most calculators are hosted on a web page.
+Mutual of Omaha and CFG are examples of two who have a specific App you need to download from the app store.